eddiewebb/json-resume/src/content/blog/us-household-goes-metric/index.md

 I didn't want to start with conversions because my children 3 & 5 are too young for quick maths, and ideally young enough to just start with metric as their baseline.

+TIP: Set your home assistants (Google, Alexa, Apple) to use Celsius instead of Fahrenheit.

 ### Estimate Everything

 How much does that car weigh?
 How long is that bridge?
 How much milk in your cup?
 Use everyday objects to discuss estimating size in metric.

+TIP: nist.gov has a great ["everyday estimations" page](https://www.nist.gov/pml/weights-and-measures/everyday-estimation).
+Have your children draw each of the objects as you talk about the measure.
+Hang the results as a handy chart!

 ### NIST